MATLAB-Graphics-and-App-Building/filled-line-chart/README.md

 This information is also available if you call `help filledLineChart`.

 ## Name-Value Pair Arguments/Properties
-- `XData` (n x 1 vector) - the x-coordinates of the line, not including NaNs.
+- `XData` (n x 1 numeric vector) - the x-coordinates of the line, not including NaNs.
-- `YData` (n x m vector) - the y-coordinates of the line, not including NaNs.
+- `YData` (n x m numeric non-negative vector) - the y-coordinates of the line, not including NaNs.
 Each column is assumed to be a new line representing `m` different lines, each assuming to share the same `n` x-coordinates.
 - `Title` (1 x n char vector) - the title of the chart.
 - `Subtitle` (1 x n char vector) - the subtitle of the chart.
 - `XLabel` (1 x n char vector) - the label of the x-axis.